 You provide us with a spreadsheet listing the VARK scores for each of Visual, Aural, Read/Write and Kinesthetic, for each participant, and we update it with the VARK learning preference for each participant, using either the VARK Research algorithm or the VARK Standard algorithm.
 An Excel spreadsheet is best with a column to identify the participant and four columns for their total V, A, R and K scores.
 We can send that to you.

-The cost for a prompt analysis (any number of participants) is $19.61 USD 30.
+The cost for a prompt analysis (of one set of data including any number of participants) is $19.87 USD 33.